Travel.State.Gov > Intercountry Adoption > Country Information > Chad Intercountry Adoption Information

 U.S. citizens interested in adopting children from Chad should contact the adoption authority of Chad to inquire about applicable laws and procedures.
 U.S. citizen prospective adoptive parents living in Chad who would like to adopt a child from the United States or from a third country should also contact Chad’s adoption authority.
 See contact information below.

 Caution: Prospective adoptive parents should be aware that not all children in orphanages or children’s homes are eligible for adoption.
-In many countries, birth parents place their child(ren) temporarily in an orphanage or children’s home due to financial or other hardship, intending that the child return home when this becomes possible.
+In many countries, birth parents place their child(ren) temporarily in an orphanage or children’s home due to financial or other hardships, intending that the child return home when possible.
 In such cases, the birth parent(s) have rarely relinquished their parental rights or consented to the adoption of their child(ren).

 U.S. Citizenship and Immigration Services (USCIS)

-For questions about filing a Form I-600A application or I-600 petition:
+For questions about filing a Form I-800A application or a Form I-800 petition:

-USCIS National Benefits Center
+USCIS National Benefits Center (NBC)

 Tel: 1-877-424-8374 (toll free); 1- 913-275-5480 (local); Fax: 1-913-214-5808

 You are about to leave travel.state.gov for an external website that is not maintained by the U.S. Department of State.